AlexanderB1290/oracle-cando-workshop/oepe/README.md

 After your credentials have been validated, you are logged in to Oracle Developer Cloud Service and the Oracle Cloud view displays all projects that are assigned to you.

 **NOTE:**
 If you are not in Oracle VPN Network then don't set the Oracle Proxy ON!
-If the Oracle Cloud plugin displays on *Fetching* for a long time, then most likely for some reason the Oracle Proxy is set.
-To 	resolve this you have to remove/disable the Oracle Proxy either manually - in the Network Wired Settings and in the Eclipse settings, or by running the script:
+If Oracle Cloud plugin hangs on *Fetching* for a long time, then most likely the Oracle Proxy is set.
+To resolve this you have to disable the Oracle Proxy either: manually in Network and Eclipse settings; or by running the script `. ${CONTENT_DIR}/control/bin/removeOracleProxy.sh`
-`. ${CONTENT_DIR}/control/bin/removeOracleProxy.sh`

 Oracle Cloud view displays all projects that are assigned to you.